Diocese of Gaylord: 1900 to 2000

+2000 to present

-On October 7, 2009, Pope Benedict XVI named Bernard Hebda from the Diocese of Pittsburgh as the fourth bishop of the Diocese of Gaylord.
+Cooney died in 2012.In 2009, Pope Benedict XVI named Bernard Hebda from the Diocese of Pittsburgh as the fourth bishop of the Diocese of Gaylord.
 Hebda served in Gaylord until 2013, when he was appointed as coadjutor bishop of the Archdiocese of Newark by Pope Francis.
 The pope in 2014 named Steven J. Raica from the Diocese of Lansing as the next bishop of Gaylord.
-In 2020, Raica transferred to the Diocese of Birmingham.
+In 2020, Raica transferred to the Diocese of Birmingham in Alabama.

-The current bishop of Gaylord is Jeffrey Walsh from the Diocese of Scranton.
-He was appointed by Francis in 2022.
+The diocese in 2021 apologized to Native Americans who had attended the Holy Childhood School.
+The diocese is aware of painful accounts including the disturbance of unmarked graves in the early years (1890s) during construction of the city street, as well as more recent personal accounts and allegations of misconduct brought forward by former students and their families.Jeffrey Walsh from the Diocese of Scranton was appointed bishop of Gaylord by Francis in 2022.Fred Szczepanski, music director of St. Francis Parish in Lewiston for 30 years, was fired in October 2024 for entering a same sex marriage.
+He sued the church and the diocese in January 2025, but the court ruled against Szczepanski, stating that the law on employment discrimination did not apply to religious organizations.

+In January 2026, the diocese announced the closing of two parishes and the creation of 18 new parish clusters.

 Sexual abuse

-In 2002, Bishop Cooney allowed Gerald Shirilla to serve as pastor of a church with a school, despite the fact that the priest had been removed from the Archdiocese of Detroit in 1993 following decades-long allegations of sexual abuse.
-After the Detroit Free Press reported on the situation in 2003, Cooney said that Shirilla had made "some errors in judgment" but was "no threat to the well-being of our children."
-Two weeks later, Cooney suspended him from ministry.
+In 2002, Bishop Cooney allowed Gerald Shirilla to serve as pastor of a church with a school.
+This was despite his being removed from ministry in the Archdiocese of Detroit in 1993 following decades-long allegations of sexual abuse.
+After the Detroit Free Press reported on Shirilla in 2003, Cooney said that he had made "some errors in judgment" but was "no threat to the well-being of our children."
+Two weeks later, Cooney reversed himself and suspended Shirilla from ministry.

+Walsh in February 2024 removed two diocesan priests from public ministry.
+During the 1990's, Raymond Cotter had consensual intercourse with a woman that resulted in a pregnancy.
+James Gardiner had allegedly touched a woman's thigh during a conference and sent inappropriate text messages to another woman.

+Patron saint

+On June 15, 2026, Bishop Jeffrey Walsh petitioned Pope Leo XIV to approve the patronage of Our Lady of Mount Carmel over the diocese.
+Consequently, the Dicastery for Divine Worship and the Discipline of the Sacraments issued the official decree, dated July 16, 2026, recognizing the above Marian title as the "Heavenly Patroness of the Diocese of Gaylord."